itsfuad/Phoenix-VPN/README.md

 # Phoenix VPN

-A robust PPTP VPN server implementation in Elixir.
+## About

+Built with Elixir, this project provides a robust PPTP VPN server designed for reliability and scalability.
+Leveraging Elixir’s concurrent capabilities, it efficiently manages multiple VPN connections while ensuring proper error handling and maintainability.
+The implementation is structured for easy enhancements, making it a solid foundation for further improvements in authentication, encryption, and network routing.

 ## Requirements